Skip to Main Content

 quick citation tool in the library catalog

-When you click on the Cite button, a pop-up box will let you select the citation style you're using.
+When you select the Cite button, a pop-up box will let you select the citation style you're using.
 Then you can copy and paste the provided citation into your assignment or draft bibliography.

 library catalog citation tool pop up window